nategood/commando/README.md

 ## Error Messaging

 By default, Commando will catch Exceptions that occur during the parsing process.
-Instead Commando prints a formatted, user-friendly error message to standard error and exits with a code of 1.
+Instead, Commando prints a formatted, user-friendly error message to standard error and exits with a code of 1.
 If you wish to have Commando throw Exceptions in these cases, call the `doNotTrapErrors` method on your Command instance.

 ![error screenshot](http://f.cl.ly/items/150H2d3x0l3O3J0s3i1G/Screen%20Shot%202012-08-19%20at%209.58.21%20PM.png)

 ## Command Methods

-These options work on the "command" level
+These options work on the "command" level.

 ### `useDefaultHelp (bool help)`

-The default behavior of Commando is to provide a --help option that spits out a useful help page generated off of your option definitions.
+The default behavior of Commando is to provide a `--help` option that spits out a useful help page generated off of your option definitions.
 Disable this feature by calling `useDefaultHelp(false)`

 ### `setHelp (string help)`